robbiekruszynski/ETHGas_Docs/docs/getting-started/connecting.md

 # Connecting to ETHGas

 This guide helps you establish connections to the ETHGas platform.
-For copy/paste‑ready code examples (HTTP and Python), refer to the official API reference at `developers.ethgas.com`.
+For copy/paste‑ready code examples (HTTP and Python), see the API endpoints below.

 ## Prerequisites